Teaching English in Taiwan: Living in Taiwan

 There are four seasons in Taiwan, which some contend could be abbreviated to two: a hot season and a cool season.

 Fall – Generally from mid-September to October.
-Temperatures begin to drop, but remain very pleasant.
-The latter part of the monsoon rains occur during the fall season.
+Temperatures begin to drop, however remain very pleasant.
+The latter part of the monsoon rains occur during the fall season in the northern parts of the country.

 Natural Disasters

-Taiwan is not unfamiliar with earthquakes and the threat of high intensity monsoons.
-Being situated on the western edge of the Pacific Rim earthquake belt, an extremely active tectonic region, and in a subtropical area with high average temperatures and high precipitation, makes it vulnerable to these types of natural disasters.
+Taiwan is familiar with earthquakes and the threat of high intensity monsoons.
+Being situated on the western edge of the Pacific Rim earthquake belt, an extremely active tectonic region, and its location in a subtropical area with high average temperatures and high precipitation, makes it vulnerable to these types of natural disasters.

-In response to these and other natural disasters, the government of Taiwan and partner NGOs (Non Government Organizations) are involved in ongoing efforts to create disaster readiness and relief plans.
+In response to these and other natural disasters, the government of Taiwan and partner NGOs (Non governmental organizations) are involved in ongoing efforts to create disaster readiness and relief plans.
+Pay attention to local weather warnings and dress/act accordingly.

 Holidays in Taiwan